MalasadaTech/masq-monitor/README.md

 The HTML reports are self-contained files with all screenshots embedded as Base64-encoded images, allowing them to be shared or archived as single files without external dependencies.

 ## Changelog

+### Version 0.1.9 (April 19, 2025)
+- Added query metadata display in HTML reports
+- Query reference, notes, frequency, priority, and tags are now shown in reports when available
+- Improved report styling with metadata section and tag formatting
+- Metadata section only appears when non-null metadata values exist

 ### Version 0.1.8 (April 19, 2025)
 - Added URL and domain defanging for safer IOC handling